MrRobinOfficial/Unreal-IniParser/README.md

 ## ⚒️ Installation

-You can either install via <a href="#">Epic Games Marketplace</a>.

-Or you can install from the <a href="https://github.com/MrRobinOfficial/Unreal-IniParser/releases/latest">release section</a>.
+You can install from the <a href="https://github.com/MrRobinOfficial/Unreal-IniParser/releases/latest">release section</a>.

 Alternatively, you can install this plugin via terminal with [*git*](https://git-scm.com/). **Here is the command for installing it**.